Sebas1245/InstagramClone/README.md

 **Instagram Clone** is a photo sharing app using Parse as its backend.

-Time spent: **X** hours spent in total
+Time spent: **14** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ X] User can sign up to create a new account using Parse authentication
+- [X] User can sign up to create a new account using Parse authentication
 - [X] User can log in and log out of his or her account
 - [X] The current signed in user is persisted across app restarts
 - [X] User can take a photo, add a caption, and post it to "Instagram"